-The College encourages all individuals to report sexual harassment or a potential violation of this policy to the Title IX Coordinator, to the Campus Security Department, and/or to local law enforcement.
+The College encourages all individuals, who are not otherwise required to report sex discrimination, to report sex discrimination or a potential violation of this policy to the Title IX Coordinator, to the Campus Security Department, and/or to local law enforcement.
 A Complainant has the right to report, or decline to report, potential criminal conduct to law enforcement.
 Upon request, the College will assist a Complainant in contacting law enforcement at any time.
 Under limited circumstances (posing a threat to health or safety of any individual or to comply with applicable law), the College may independently notify law enforcement.